proxmox/proxmox-backup/docs/terminology.rst

 The backup server groups backups by *type*, where *type* is one of:

 ``vm``
-    This type is used for :term:`virtual machine`\ s.
+    This type is used for :term:`virtual machine<Virtual machine>`\ s.
 It typically consists of the virtual machine's configuration file and an image archive for each disk.

 ``ct``
-    This type is used for :term:`container`\ s.
+    This type is used for :term:`container<Container>`\ s.
 It consists of the container's configuration and a single file archive for the filesystem's contents.

 ``host``
     This type is used for file/directory backups created from within a machine.